Recommitting means making Virginia Tech accessible and affordable to those who have been excluded in the past.

 The mission of Accessible Technologies is to promote the use of teaching and learning strategies, communications practices, technologies, and technology standards that enable everyone in our university community, regardless of disability status, to learn and work.

-The primary mission of Assistive Technologies is to ensure that students, employees, and the general public with disabilities have appropriate technologies needed to access programs and services of the university.
-To achieve this goal, Assistive Technologies works with University ADA Services and Services for Students with Disabilities (SSD Office) to educate and supply assistive technologies to individuals with a documented need for disability accommodations at Virginia Tech.
+At Accessible Technologies, we work to ensure that students, employees, and the general public with disabilities have appropriate technologies needed to access programs and services of the university.
+To achieve this goal, we work with the university's ADA & Accessibility Services and Services for Students with Disabilities (SSD) to educate and supply assistive technologies to individuals with a documented need for disability accommodations at Virginia Tech.